SamGFrendo/Woody/readme.md

 -- This is even the case when I add blocks that dissapear -- However, while 'virtualBoard' contains the correct pattern after I place cells and run startBrain 'startBrain' acts like the board is empty

-- If I press startBrain twice, 'virtualBoard' is logged as something mental the second time!
+- If I press startBrain twice, 'virtualBoard' is logged as something incorrect the second time!
 Something is up with running the thing twice...
+This makes sense perhaps?
+Ah hah!
+I've got a clue in the trail!
+When I press startBrain twice the second print of virtualBoard is simply the first block...
+Something is going wrong and things are iterating once to far ...
+If I figure this out I may have continuous game play going So... what happens when I call brain twice which means this happens
+- The plot thinkens... it seems, if the first block would dissapear, the second block is placed on VirtualBoard
+- When I place some blocks and then hit startBrain, virtualBoard appears correct, but the calculations act like virtualBoard is empty
+- I think the issue is I'm call function, which then call OTHER functions, which update virtualBoard
+- I should check the one that clears etc. I'M ALMOST CERTIAIN THIS IS WHAT IS HAPPENING - TWO STREAMS ARE OVERLAPPING - I'M USING THE SAME FUNCTION IN TWO SLIGHLY DIFFERENT STREAMS THAT SHOULDN'T OVERLAP - I JUST NEED TO CREATE A NEW FUNCTION FOR THESE
+- More clues...
+When I run the brain three times, what virtualBoard is returning is the pattern of trying to place the 1st and the 2nd blocks, this is obviously different if blocks overlay, or dissapear, or can actually be placed... this is why it somehow seems a big random...

+I need to think about the state of things when startBrain finishes running... it appears to go once step to far down the blocks each time it is pressed...

+virtualBoard gets called inside... processBlockVirtual() checkEmptyVirtual() clearVirtual()

+processBlockVirtual() gets called by... a cell being clicked

+checkEmptyVirtual() get called by... processBlockVirtual

+clearVirtual() gets called by... processBlockVirtual

+AND running the brain calls... auto_BlockSelectedVirtual() auto_BlockPlacerVirtual()

+AND
+auto_BlockPlacerVirtual() calls...
+auto_ProcessBlockVirtual()

+AND
+auto_ProcessBlackVirtual calls...
+auto_clearVirtual()
+auto_checkEmptyVirtual()

+NEW FLASH
+auto_virtualBoard gets reset to be blank INSIDE the 3xloop of auto_BlockPlacerVirtual() ... auto_virtualBoard = createVirtualBoard(N_SIZE);

 Remember 'virtualBoard' doesn't actually return anything, I am simply logging the state of the array when console.log runs (I think)

-- So by trying to let 'auto_virtualBoard' be replaced with 'virtualBoard' I want to be able to progress through the game

 Never use underscore in variable names - it makes them super difficult to search!